Learning Task Priorities from Demonstrations: Conclusions and Future Work

 \ifCLASSOPTIONcaptionsoff

 \fi

-\begin{IEEEbiography}[{ }]{Jo\~ao Silv\'erio} is a postdoctoral researcher at the Department of Advanced Robotics, Istituto Italiano di Tecnologia (IIT) since June 2017.
+\begin{IEEEbiography}[{ }]{Jo\~ao Silv\'erio} is a Postdoctoral Researcher at the Department of Advanced Robotics, Istituto Italiano di Tecnologia (IIT) since June 2017.
 He received his M.Sc in Electrical and Computer Engineering (2011) from Instituto Superior T\'ecnico (Lisbon, Portugal) and Ph.D in Robotics (2017) from the University of Genova (Italy) and IIT.
-Before his PhD, he also carried out research at EPFL's Biorobotics Laboratory in 2010 and Learning Systems and Algorithms Laboratory (LASA) in 2013.
-He is interested in robot programming by demonstration, in particular algorithms for learning complex bimanual skills. \end{IEEEbiography}
+Before his PhD, he also carried out research at EPFL's Biorobotics Laboratory in 2010 and Learning Systems and Algorithms Laboratory in 2013.
+He is interested in robot programming by demonstration, in particular algorithms for learning complex bimanual skills.
+Webpage: \texttt{ http://joaosilverio.eu} \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Sylvain Calinon} is a permanent researcher at the Idiap Research Institute, heading the Robot Learning \& Interaction Group.
-He is also a lecturer at the \'{E}cole Polytechnique F\'{e}d\'{e}rale de Lausanne and an external collaborator at the Italian Institute of Technology (IIT).
-From 2009 to 2014, he was a Team Leader at IIT.
-From 2007 to 2009, he was a Postdoc at EPFL.
-He holds a PhD from EPFL (2007), awarded by Robotdalen, ABB and EPFL-Press Awards.
-He is the author of over 100 publications and a book in the field of robot learning and human-robot interaction, with recognition including Best Paper Awards in the journal of Intelligent Service Robotics (2017) and at IEEE Ro-Man'2007, as well as Best Paper Award Finalist at ICRA'2016, ICIRA'2015, IROS'2013 and Humanoids'2009.
-He currently serves as Associate Editor in IEEE Transactions on Robotics (T-RO), IEEE Robotics and Automation Letters (RA-L), Intelligent Service Robotics (Springer), and Frontiers in Robotics and AI.
-Personal webpage: \texttt{ http://calinon.ch} \end{IEEEbiography}
+\begin{IEEEbiography}[{ }] {Sylvain Calinon} is a Senior Researcher at the Idiap Research Institute.
+He is also a lecturer at the Ecole Polytechnique F\'ed\'erale de Lausanne (EPFL), and an external collaborator at the Department of Advanced Robotics (ADVR), Italian Institute of Technology (IIT).
+From 2009 to 2014, he was a Team Leader at ADVR, IIT.
+From 2007 to 2009, he was a Postdoc at the Learning Algorithms and Systems Laboratory, EPFL, where he obtained his PhD in 2007.
+He is the author of 100+ publications in robot learning and human-robot interaction, with recognition including Best Paper Awards in the journal of Intelligent Service Robotics (2017) and at IEEE Ro-Man'2007, and Best Paper Award Finalist at ICRA'2016, ICIRA'2015, IROS'2013 and Humanoids'2009.
+He currently serves as Associate Editor in IEEE Transactions on Robotics (T-RO) and IEEE Robotics and Automation Letters (RA-L).
+Webpage: \texttt{ http://calinon.ch}